-In Massachusetts, many of the health care benefit programs are publicly branded under the same name, "MassHealth," which incorporates federal Medicaid, the Children's Health Insurance Program ("CHIP"), and fully state-funded programs such as the Children's Medical Security Plan.
+Massachusetts' Integrated Eligibility System determines an applicant's eligibility for all state- and federally-funded health care programs in a single application.
+Many of these benefits are branded under the same name, "MassHealth," which incorporates federal Medicaid, the Children's Health Insurance Program ("CHIP"), and fully state-funded programs including MassHealth Limited and the Children's Medical Security Plan.
 See 130 C.M.R. § 501.003(B).
-Should the Rule take effect, many applicants may be unaware if they have applied for benefits subject to it because they cannot apply for state benefits, private non-group coverage with Advance Premium Tax Credits, or Emergency Medicaid (all of which are outside the scope of the Rule) without simultaneously applying for federal Medicaid.
-See 130 C.M.R.
-501.004(B)(3) (requiring a "single, streamlined application" to determine eligibility for MassHealth and the Exchanges); 130 C.M.R. § 502.001(A).
-Once approved, residents do not always know which program(s) they have been approved for, or whether their benefits are funded through state or state and federal sources.
-Indeed, everyone approved for MassHealth gets the same membership card.
+Applicants may be unaware they applied for benefits subject to the Rule because applicants cannot apply for state benefits, private non-group coverage, or Emergency Medicaid (all outside the scope of the Rule) without simultaneously applying for federal Medicaid.
+See 130 C.M.R. §§ 501.004(B)(3), 502.001(A).
+Once approved, residents do not always know which program(s) they have been approved for, or whether their benefits are funded through state or state-and-federal sources.
+Everyone approved for MassHealth gets the same membership card.